MotherOfUnicorns/recipes/chinese_kung_pao_chicken.md

     * Sauce
     * (Optional) peanuts
     * (Optional) scallion greens for garnish
-- In a wok, turn on heat to high, and cooking oil and swirl.
+- In a wok, with heat set to high, add cooking oil and swirl.
-- Add dried chilies and Sichuan pepper, stir-fry briefly until they start to darken in colour but not burnt.
+- Add dried chilies and Sichuan pepper.
+Stir-fry briefly until they start to darken in colour but not burnt.
 - Add chicken pieces.
 Stir to separate.
-Cook just until the pink colour is gone from the surface.
+Cook until the pink colour disappears from the surface.
 - Add scallions, garlic, and ginger.
-Stir-fry until they are fragrant and the chicken just cooked but still tender. (poke with a chopstick)
+Stir-fry until they are fragrant and the chicken just cooked but still tender.
+(Poke with a chopstick, or cut in half and see if it's still pink inside.)
-- Give the sauce a good stir and pour into the center of the work.
+- Give the sauce a good stir and pour into the center of the wok.
 Stir till all the chicken pieces are coated.
-- (Optional) mix in peanuts and give another good stir.
+- (Optional) mix in peanuts and give it another good stir.
 - Serve, and garnish with scallion greens.